August 21, 2023

 Becoming Something Different

 It's a Fall day in rural Georgia.
 It's the late forties/early fifties.
-There's a small thump as an acorn plops to the ground in a damp depression of a flat field.
+There's a small thump as an acorn plops to the ground in a shallow, damp depression in an otherwise flat field.
 It's nearly round and small, about a half-inch across.
 This acorn surely doesn't know this, but it already has a name: Quercus nigra, the water oak.
 And that's just what it is.
 A water oak acorn.
 And it sits on the ground, just being a water oak acorn.

 At some point, water is added to the acorn.
 Spring heat, too.
 Something happens.
-A tiny taproot slowly emerges from the acorn's shell and stretches towards the soil.
-The root pushes its way into the dirt, and soon a tiny, tender stem and leaflets emerge and begin a slow, unfurling stretch towards the sun.
+A tiny taproot slowly emerges from the acorn's shell and stretches downward.
+The root pushes its way into the soil, and soon a tiny, tender stem and leaflets emerge and begin a slow, unfurling stretch towards the sun.
 All of the parts of the acorn are still there, and for sure it's still itself: Quercus nigra.
 But even so, it is becoming something different.

 Now we call it a seedling.
 And it has much added to it: water, nutrients, carbon, solar radiation.
 And it becomes something different still.
 It becomes more of itself.
 It adds branches.
 It adds height.
 It is still fully itself.
 And also it is becoming something different.